 Tooth Colored Fillings For a Beautiful Smile

-If your child has to have a filling, we recommend composite tooth colored fillings that are hardly visible and can help them to have a really bright and strong smile.
+Composite fillings are a great choice for your child when they need to have a cavity filledIf your child has to have a filling, we recommend composite tooth colored fillings that are hardly visible and can help them to have a really bright and strong smile.

 Tooth Colored Fillings

-tooth colored fillings for kidsCavities are very common in children and according to the American Academy of Pediatric Dentistry, tooth decay is the most common chronic childhood health problem.
+Cavities are very common in children and according to the American Academy of Pediatric Dentistry, tooth decay is the most common chronic childhood health problem.
 When our children develop cavities, they need to get those cavities treated right away even if they are the primary teeth.

 Primary teeth are going to fall out, however, it’s important that they stay in place until the permanent tooth underneath are ready to erupt.
 They will help your child to chew food thoroughly and develop proper speech patterns, and they serve as placeholders for the permanent teeth.
 We don’t want to see a tooth come out prematurely because the permanent tooth may come in too soon, potentially causing a problem with the alignment of the permanent teeth.